cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 1. It is not yet possible to create different types of tokens in newer platforms

 <details><summary>See correct answer</summary>

 2. Each public permissionless blockchain has its own unique token.
-3. The main method of exchanging value for transactions and motivating participants in the network is by using native tokens
+3. The main method of exchanging value for transactions and motivating participants in the network is by using native tokens.
 </details>

 *What are blockchain explorers used for?*
 - To alter or delete transaction records in the blockchain